 - Highlight any standout work achievements to date.

-In conclusion, its worth keeping in mind that a good cv cannot get you a job but a bad cv can prevent you from getting an interview.
+In conclusion, its worth keeping in mind that a good CV cannot get you a job but a poorly written CV can prevent you from getting an interview.

 For further information feel free to email John on [email protected]